Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 Best Mid Range Hotel: Granite Belt Retreat and Brewery

-All cabins have wood fires to help you stay cosy in Granite Belt winters plus tea and coffee making facilities.
-The property has wifi but it doesn’t reach all cabins perfectly so you may need to go up to the lobby to check those emails.
+All cabins have wood fires to help you stay cosy in Granite Belt winters, as well as tea and coffee-making facilities.
+The property has Wi-Fi, but it doesn’t reach all cabins perfectly, so you may need to go up to the lobby to check those emails.

-Even though there are no real kitchens in the cabins, you can pop down to the on-site restaurant for lunch or dinner or a housemade craft brew.
+Although the cabins don’t have full kitchens, you can visit the on-site restaurant for lunch or dinner or a housemade craft brew.

 Click here for more information or to book.